zyplos/bluesky-handles-kiosk/README.md

 **bluesky-handles-kiosk** is a Next.js project that lets users claim Bluesky handles under a domain.
 This project is meant to be deployed on any domains you might have lying around that are going unused, but might make for a good Bluesky handle.
 Users sign in with Discord to claim a handle.

 Made with Next.js with Auth.js for user sign ins and PostgreSQL to store user data.
+Meant to be deployed on Vercel for easy setup.

 ![about page on the site](./screenshot.png)